5 great London Tourist Attractions

 1. Buckingham Palace

 Buckingham Palace is one of the most popular tourist attractions in London, and for good reason!
 As the primary residence of the British monarchy, the Palace offers visitors a glimpse into the world of royalty.
-Here are 3 reasons why you should add Buckingham Palace to your London itinerary:
+There are several things worth doing here:

 One of the highlights of visiting Buckingham Palace is taking a tour of the 19 State Rooms.
 These rooms are used by The King and guests for official and state occasions.
 The tour gives visitors a chance to see where some of these historic events have taken place, as well as get a peek at some of the incredible art and furniture on display.